yangxuan8282/gen-rpi_os/README.md

-Shell scripts to generate os image for raspberry pi
+Shell scripts to generate os image for Raspberry Pi and Odroid XU4